ssatguru/Vishva.java/README.md

 ```
 mvn generate-sources
 ```
-* this will generate all the javascript and typescript file under webapp/js folder
+* this will generate and copy all the javascript and typescript files to "webapp/js" folder
-*

 * to clean
 ```
 mvn clean jsweet:clean